Burns

 - Tissue injuries caused by application of heat, chemicals, electricity, or irradiation

-- Extent of injury (depth of burn) is a result of intensity and duration of exposure.
+- Extent of injury (depth of burn) results from the intensity and duration of exposure.

 - Superficial burn (formerly 1st degree) involves superficial layers of epidermis.